kestry/GoodDayFishing/README.md

 ##Build:

-Compile the all the source files and then make sure to have the player assets (boating-left.txt, boating-right.txt, fishing-left.txt, fishing-right.txt) in the same folder as the .exe file.
+Compile all the source files and then make sure to have the player assets (boating-left.txt, boating-right.txt, fishing-left.txt, fishing-right.txt) in the same folder as the .exe file.

+Or go to [this link](https://drive.google.com/drive/u/0/folders/0BxEoycu0MQ7wZFloblptbFNOTVk "Google Drive - GoodDayFishing") and download the .exe and .txt files into the same folder to play the game.

 ##Gameplay: